Disaster Response Manager

 - Work with the Disaster Response Coordinator and DRT volunteers to ensure readiness to deploy.

-- Assume Disaster Response Director duties in his/her absence.
+- Assume Disaster Response Director duties if required.

-- Deploy to disaster locations, sometimes with 24-hour notice or less, as part of HHI DRT.
+- Deploy to disaster locations, sometimes with 24-hour notice or less, as a HHI DRT Team Lead.

 - Participate in needs assessments and data collection and analysis to support program design.